5 Goal-Setting Mistakes to Avoid at All Costs

 1. Focusing on Year-Long Milestones

 While it’s great to think long-term, it’s also critical to rein yourself in a bit.
-Year-long goals don’t line up with the reality of most of our lives because things are subject to change at any time, which can quickly derail our plans.
+Year-long goals don’t align with the reality of most of our lives because things are subject to change at any time, which can quickly derail our plans.

 Think about the New Year’s resolutions you made for 2020 or the goals you initially set out to achieve this year.

-While you were creating a meticulous plan to make a positive change in your life, did you take the impact of a worldwide pandemic and economic crash into consideration?
+While creating a meticulous plan to make a positive change in your life, did you consider the impact of a worldwide pandemic and economic crash?
 Or did these factors take you by surprise?

-Everyone’s lives got turned upside down just over two months into 2020, as COVID-19 forced everyone to slow down and stay home.
+Just over two months into 2020, COVID-19 turned everyone's lives upside down, forcing everyone to slow down and stay home.
 This introduced new obstacles and distractions into our lives as children stayed home from school, people lost their jobs, and we had to learn how to function in our personal and professional lives in unprecedented ways.

 Everyone had to make adjustments, and I’m willing to bet your annual goals weren’t immune to that.

 Prioritizing your goals by the season will let you refocus your objectives based on developing priorities in 90-day intervals.
-In our fast-paced and ever-changing world, our personal and professional priorities can change overnight, so trying to plan too far in advance is often a waste of time.
+In our fast-paced and ever-changing world, our personal and professional priorities can change overnight, so planning too far in advance is often a waste of time.

 2. Being Too Outcome-Specific

-Without creating process goals, the outcome that you’re hoping for isn’t going to happen.
-Your process goals are those smaller milestones that are within your control today that add up in the end to amount to your outcome goals.
+Without creating process goals, the outcome you’re hoping for isn’t happen.
+Your process goals are those smaller milestones within your control today that add up in the end to amount to your outcome goals.

 An example of an outcome goal is “I will have money saved up by the end of the year to buy a new car.”
 This goal is vague.
-Without having objectives, you’re giving yourself a lot of room for error with very little direction in mind.
+Without having objectives, you’re giving yourself a lot of room for error with minimal direction in mind.

 A process goal related to this outcome goal would be the action that, if achieved, will lead to your desired outcome.
-This could be something like, “I will put 20% of every paycheck I earn into a savings account.”
+For example, “I will put 20% of every paycheck I earn into a savings account.”

-The main reason to create process goals instead of outcome goals is because outcomes don’t come with specific instructions.
+The main reason to create process goals instead of outcome goals is that outcomes don’t come with specific instructions.

-Let’s say you decide you want to know more about the current political climate.
+Let’s say you want to know more about the current political climate.
 How do you go about doing that?

 It can be hard to make an outcome specific enough that there’s no wiggle room for error.
-Instead, you need to set process goals such as, “I will spend at least 30 minutes each day reading the most recent political headlines and the most pertinent articles.”
+Instead, you must set process goals such as, “I will spend at least 30 minutes each day reading the most recent political headlines and the most pertinent articles.”

 This is a process goal that, if achieved, will help you reach your desired outcome.